tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 Policy decisions like those defined in OPA are implemented at the admission control stage, and the OPA project provides an admission controller plugin called Gatekeeper to perform this function in a Kubernetes cluster.

 Admission control in Kubernetes is dynamically extensible using webhooks, so that once Gatekeeper is deployed and running in a cluster, each request to the Kuberentes API will be validated against an OPA rules that in place, without having to reconfigure the Kubernetes API itself.
-This is managed by Gatekeeper registering with the Kuberentes API as a validating and mutuating webhook.
+This is managed by Gatekeeper registering with the Kuberentes API as a validating and mutating webhook.

 See https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/ for more details on dynamic admission control.